MiswaQ/FantasyBlog/README.md

 Validation completed with no issues in W3C validation.

 <br>
-I´ve used UserStories to follow through with the planing and implimenting:
+I´ve used UserStories to follow through with the planing and implementing:

 ![User Stories](https://res.cloudinary.com/miswaq/image/upload/v1710778211/User_Stories_qvdu9u.png)